 Sure, you might hear purrs when your pet feels relaxed or friendly, but cats also purr when they’re hungry, stressed, or in pain.
-“All behavior depends on history, context and expectation,” Tony Buffington, a cat expert and veterinarian at Ohio State University, told Wired.
+“All behavior depends on history, context, and expectation,” Tony Buffington, a cat expert and veterinarian at Ohio State University, told Wired.
 “So it’s naive to think that cats can only purr for one reason—it’s like thinking that people can only laugh for one reason.”
 Like how some guffaws are a reaction to humor while other giggles could come from nerves, cats’ purrs are open to interpretation.
-Don’t miss these 17 things your cat would love you to know.
+Beware of the subtle signs your cat could actually be depressed.

-As for purr frequencies go even higher than150 Hz, those serve an entirely different purpose.
+As for purr frequencies even higher than 150 Hz, those serve an entirely different purpose.
 One study in the journal Current Biology found that when cats were trying to get their owners to feed them, their purr frequency shot up to 220 to 520 Hz—awfully close to the 300 to 600 Hz of a human infant’s cry.
 Researchers suggest the higher frequency makes the sound harder for cat (and baby) parents to ignore.
 Bottom line: Not all purrs are created equal.

 The best way to figure out your cat’s message is by looking at what else is going on.
-At dinnertime, your furry friend might have food on the brain.
-But a kitty curled up on your lap is probably just enjoying your company.
+If it’s dinnertime, or if the frequency of the purring is a little higher, your furry friend might have food on the brain.
+If your kitty nips at you or swipes with her paws, she’s probably annoyed or mad—even if she’s purring.
+Also be listening for continuous, insistent vocalizing from your cat, whether that’s purring or, more commonly, meowing (or both).
+If the vocalizing goes on for 24 to 36 hours, this could be one of the signs your “healthy” cat is actually sick.
+But a kitty curled up on your lap, purring away, is probably just enjoying your company.
 Next, learn the mistakes cat owners should never make.